tarwn/lessthandot-hugo/blogs/content/posts/2016-02-15-what-i-learned-on-sql-cruise-2016.md

   </p>
 </div>

-8. The rum at John Watling&#8217;s Distillery in Nassau is amazing.
+8. The rum at John Watling's Distillery in Nassau is amazing.
 Belly up to the bar for a tasting and one of their house cocktails.

 <div id="attachment_4370" style="width: 310px" class="wp-caption aligncenter">
   <img class="size-medium wp-image-4370" src="/wp-content/uploads/2016/02/IMAG1862-300x169.jpg" alt="A class in how rum is distilled, stored, and bottled at John Watling's. " width="300" height="169" srcset="/wp-content/uploads/2016/02/IMAG1862-300x169.jpg 300w, /wp-content/uploads/2016/02/IMAG1862-1024x579.jpg 1024w, /wp-content/uploads/2016/02/IMAG1862.jpg 1344w" sizes="(max-width: 300px) 100vw, 300px" />

   <p class="wp-caption-text">
-    A class in how rum is distilled, stored, and bottled at John Watling&#8217;s.
+    A class in how rum is distilled, stored, and bottled at John Watling's.
   </p>
 </div>

 9. <a href="https://twitter.com/kleegeek" target="_blank">David Klee</a> of <a href="http://heraflux.com/" target="_blank">Heraflux Technologies </a>is an amazing resource for anything infrastructure related, and has great resources on his website.

-10. Not that we didn&#8217;t know, but <a href="https://twitter.com/DBArgenis" target="_blank">Argenis Fernandez</a> reminded us, &#8220;Security is not easy&#8221;&#8230;as he hacked SQL Server data from packets and read through dlls for dangerous data.
+10. Not that we didn't know, but <a href="https://twitter.com/DBArgenis" target="_blank">Argenis Fernandez</a> reminded us, “Security is not easy”…as he hacked SQL Server data from packets and read through dlls for dangerous data.

 11. The 2017 itineraries are going to be amazing.
 Keep an eye on <a href="http://sqlcruise.com/" target="_blank">http://sqlcruise.com/</a> for the details!